 Because of the algorithm’s depth of analysis in considering strength of schedule, it is able to solidly predict upsets.

-The Trinitonian caught wind of Cabral’s program at the beginning of 2016 and decided to stack up his model against a few faculty.
+The Trinitonian caught wind of Balreira’s program at the beginning of 2016 and decided to stack up his model against a few faculty.
 Jacob Tingle, Danny Anderson, and David Tuttle were paired against the model.
-Now, in 2018, Dr. Cabral boasts of having over 100 competitors in his NFL Oracle rank challenge; the results of this challenge can be found on Cabral’s website.
+Now, in 2018, Balreira boasts of having over 100 competitors in his NFL Oracle rank challenge; the results of this challenge can be found on Balreira’s website.

 Surprisingly, the results showed that maybe technology does not always know best, and that human intuition can be just as useful as advanced data analytics.
 This past NFL season, students picked at 64 percent accuracy, alumni picked at 62 percent accuracy, and the computer picked at a measly 60 percent accuracy.
 Unfortunately for human participants, the Oracle was still able to win the playoffs after predicting the Super Bowl correctly.